Skip to main content

 FAQs

-Review the official I-526 instructions for guidance specific to your immigration category and circumstances.
+Check the official instructions to see which form or process applies to your type of update.
 Review the official I-526 instructions for complete guidance specific to your immigration case and circumstances.

 What type of investment qualifies for Form I-526?

-Your investment should be directed toward a new commercial enterprise that contributes positively to the U.S. economy.
-This enterprise must also create or preserve a minimum of ten full-time positions for qualified U.S. workers.
+The investment must be in a new commercial enterprise that benefits the U.S. economy and creates or preserves 10 full-time jobs for qualified U.S. workers.

 Can I include my family members in my Form I-526 petition?

-You may include your spouse and unmarried children under the age of 21 as derivative beneficiaries in your petition.
-For comprehensive guidance tailored to your specific immigration case and circumstances, please consult the official I-526 instructions.
+Your petition for lawful permanent residence can include your spouse and unmarried children under the age of 21.
+For detailed guidance tailored to your specific immigration situation, consult the official I-526 instructions.

 How do I choose the correct eligibility category code on I-526?